liu-qilong/bibtex-scholar/README.md

 # BibTeX Scholar 🎓

 **BibTeX Scholar** is a reference management plugin built entirely on [Obsidian](https://obsidian.md/) to supercharge your research workflow.
-Replace cluttered folder-based libraries with contextual, flexible, Markdown-powered literature notes—directly in your knowledge base.
+Replace cluttered folder-based libraries with contextual, flexible, Markdown-powered literature notes -- directly in your knowledge base 🧠.

 ![img](/gallery/bibtex-scholar.png)